Current & Future Measures for our Sustainable Future

 Nikiana Drinking Water & Other Measures

-From 2022 we will be including Brita water filters in all our rooms at Nikiana Beach Club meaning there is no need to buy bottled water while on holiday.
+At Nikiana Beach Club, we have provided a filtered water cooler for guests use meaning there is no need to buy bottled water while on holiday.
 You can bring your own water bottle or we will be selling branded water bottles behind the bar for a sustainable way to stay hydrated while enjoying the activities we offer.

-At Nikiana Beach Club we already have a number of sustainable features in the club such as a card system to save electricity and our taverna sources a large percentage of ingredients locally along with having a large selection of vegetarian options, to expand further in 2022.
+At Nikiana Beach Club we already have a number of sustainable features in the club such as a card system to save electricity in guest bedrooms and our taverna sources a large percentage of ingredients locally along with having a large selection of vegetarian options, which is expanding further in 2024.

 Future Measures